sungnga/practice/graphQL/README.md

 ### Comment Challenge
 **Part I**
+  - Set up Comment Type definition
     1. Set up a "Comment" type with id and text fields.
 Both non-nullable
     2. Set up a "comments" array with 4 comments
     3. Set up a "comments" query with a resolver that returns all of the comment
-  4. Run a query to get all 4 comments with both id and text fields **Part II**
+    4. Run a query to get all 4 comments with both id and text fields

+**Part II**
   - Goal: Set up a relationship between Comment and User
     1. Set up an author field on Comment
     2. Update all comments in an array to have a new author field (use one of the user ids as value)
     3. Create a resolver for the Comment author field that returns the user who wrote the comment
     4. Run a sample query that gets all comments and gets the author's name
     5. Set up a comments field on User
     6. Set up a resolver for the User comments field that returns all comments belonging to that user
-  7. Run a sample query that gets all users and all their comments **Part III**
+    7. Run a sample query that gets all users and all their comments

+**Part III**
   - Goal: Set up a relationship between Comment and User
     1. Set up a post field on Comment
     2. Update all comments in the array to have a new post field (use one of the post ids as value)
     3. Create a resolver for the Comment post field that returns the post that the comment belongs to
     4. Run a sample query that gets all comments and gets the post name
     5. Set up a comments field on Post
     6. Set up a resolver for the Post comments field that returns all comments belonging to that post
     7. Run a sample query that gets all posts and all their comments

 ## S3: GRAPHQL BASICS: MUTATIONS